lexbor/docs/source/examples/css/StyleSheet.md

 ## Summary

-In this example, a CSS file is read, parsed, and its contents serialized using the Lexbor library.
+In this example, a CSS file is read, parsed, and its contents serialized using the `lexbor` library.
 Each significant section of the code has been explained to provide clarity on the parsing process and resource management.
-By following these steps, developers can incorporate CSS parsing capabilities into their applications using Lexbor.
+By following these steps, developers can incorporate CSS parsing capabilities into their applications using `lexbor`.